SecretFox/AgentSwitcher/README.md

 Default agent is automatically set when you switch to a build.

-Left-Click the icon to open QuickSelect menu, which contains your last 3 regular agents, and all your level 50 druids
+Left-Click the icon to open QuickSelect menu, which contains your last 3 regular agents, and all your level 50 druids.
-Right-click the icon to access mod settings
+Right-click the icon to access mod settings.
+Shift + Left-Click to Toggle mod on/off.
 Icon can be moved while in GUI-Edit mode
 [![Menu](Menu.png "Menu")](https://raw.githubusercontent.com/SecretFox/AgentSwitcher/master/Menu.png)